rubcompling/C6Samples/README.md

 Additional remarks:
 - `Head` is only annotated for the head token(s) of the antecedent.
 - `IDs` are unique within a given sentence, starting at index 1.
 They always refer unambiguously to a [moving element](#moving-elements) in the same sentence.
+- If the same token span serves as antecedent for multiple moving elements, this is annotated as if there were two distinct antecedents, e.g. `B-Antec-1|B-Antec-2`.
 - Tokens that are not part of an antecedent are labeled with `_`.

 ### Chunks

 Chunks are non-recursive, non-overlapping constituents from a sentence's parse tree.
 Chunk annotations are included in the `CHUNK` column.
 The following chunk labels are used: